ess-dmsc/forwarder/README.md

 ## C++ Forwarder features not replicated here

-Won't do:
+Won't do unless we discover it is necessary:
 - Configure forwarding from json file (already agreed to remove from C++ codebase)
-- Forwarding to multiple Kafka clusters (unless deemed necessary feature)
+- Forwarding to multiple Kafka clusters
+- Forwarding same PV with different converters (can be added separately so it is just a performance improvement, if you would ever want to do this)